mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 ## Automated ELK Stack Deployment
 ![Azure_Virtual-Network-With-ELK](https://user-images.githubusercontent.com/74498617/113628830-7c6dc800-9633-11eb-8a68-057ae34fb238.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the **yml** and **config** file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the **.yml** file may be used to install only certain pieces of it, such as **filebeat-playbook.yml** for Filebeat.

 This document contains the following details:
 - Description of the Topology